ISAAKiel/mortAAR/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.
-Only the win-builder-devel issued a NOTE on "Lost braces; missing escapes or markup?".

 ## Reverse dependencies
 There are no reverse dependencies.